|Title ID||3160||Collection ID||949|

 |Copyright & Access||Copyright restrictions apply, contact Screen Archive South East for details|

-A short film of men, women and children queuing to enter the 'Heath' cinema in Haywards Heath during the 1920's, to watch the 1928 silent film 'Baby Cyclone', starring Lew Cody.
+A short film of men, women and children queuing to enter the 'Heath' cinema in Haywards Heath in the 1920's, to watch the 1928 silent film 'Baby Cyclone', starring Lew Cody.

 A large group of men, women and children walk along the pavement outside the 'Heath' cinema in Haywards Heath, where the silent movie 'The Baby Cyclone', starring Lew Cody is showing.
 The opening shot pans along the street and shows the large group walking slowly away from the cinema, past Hampton's Cycle Depot and Ballards Stores.
 The film then cuts to a crowd of children, many with their parents, filing past, with some of the children looking curiously into the camera and two men stopping to pose for a longer shot outside a shoe shop.
-The film ends with a quick shot of a group of five people, standing in a line.
+The film ends with a quick shot of a group of five people, standing in a line outside the doors to the Cinema entrance.

 The Heath Theatre at Haywards Heath opened in 1911.
 The cinema closed in 1936 after its owner, Mr J. Van Koert opened larger cinemas in the town (the Broadway in 1932 and the Perrrymount in 1936) to accommodate bigger audiences.
 (Eyles, A. et al, 1996)